OctopusDeploy/docs/src/pages/docs/administration/copilot/index.md

 ## Querying Octopus with Copilot

-Queries directed to `@octopus-copilot` in the GitHub Copilot chat window are answered by Octopus Copilot.
+Queries directed to `@octopus-ai-app` in the GitHub Copilot chat window are answered by Octopus Copilot.
 For example, the following query displays the dashboard of the `Default` space:

 ```
-@octopus-copilot Show the dashboard for the "Default" space
+@octopus-ai-app Show the dashboard for the "Default" space
 ```

 The first request to Octopus Copilot will prompt you to complete a login with the following response: